Power Utility Pak v7.2

 Yes.
 Each of the books I've written includes a coupon for a discounted PUP license.

 Please note: The coupon in older editions of these books will list an earlier version of PUP.
 If you'd like to receive PUP v7 instead, just indicate so on the coupon.

 I bought one of those books.
 Can I get the discounted price by ordering online?

 Yes, contact me and I'l tell you how to make the payment online.

 I have the Trial Version, and I'd like to become a licensed user.
 Is there a way to "unlock" the trial version?

-No. When you become a licensed user you'll need to download a new (very small) file to update your installation.
+No. When you become a licensed user you'll need to download the licensed version.

 Do you offer any educational discounts?